miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Bioimage Analyst School- Program.md

 ### Image Analysis of Point Clouds + Practicals Feb 14 (Tue) 9:00 - 13:00

-**JB Baptiste & Florian Levet**
+**Jean-Baptiste Sibarita & Florian Levet**

-JB Baptiste will give a talk on "image processing of point clouds" (9:00 - 10:00, + 30 minutes interactions) and Florian Levet gives tutorial of SR_Tesseler usages in analysis workflow.
+JB Sibarita will give a talk on "image processing of point clouds" (9:00 - 10:00, + 30 minutes interactions) and Florian Levet gives tutorial of SR_Tesseler usages in analysis workflow.

 **HOMEWORK**